davidkastner/pyEF/README.md

 3. **Installation**
     * Download the package from GitHub
     * Creating a python environment
-    * Developer install of E3Bind
+    * Developer install of PyEF
     * Supporting installations
 4. **What is included?**
     * File structure